 Don’t let having a pre-existing medical condition put you off travelling – even if you get turned down by a travel insurance company.
 Odds on they might not have been great value anyway.
 Some insurance companies, such as Saga travel insurance, offer more accommodating travel insurance with many existing pre-conditions included.

-If aged over 50 with a pre-existing medical condition, you’re typically face a medical screening call with the insurance provider.
+If aged over 50 with a pre-existing medical condition, you’ll typically face a medical screening call with the insurance provider.
 You may be asked questions of a personal nature, though these are treated confidentially – and it’s best to be as forthcoming with answers as possible.
 If you’re turned down, look for insurance providers who specialise in your condition.
 Use a site such as Medical Travel Compared, or pick a travel insurance specialist from the list below.

 Travel insurance over 65 companies